come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 vulnerabilities.

 Earlier, I mentioned that your team should have strong and diverse knowledge.
-That includes all the projects that surround you.
+That includes knowledge of all the projects that surround you.
 You should be able to write idiomatic code following the best practices of the language, to identify and avoid known issues, always keeping an eye on new [CVEs](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)